-Summary rejects are to be used mainly for incomplete or otherwise clearly unsuitable papers (see below the official IEEE policy for more details).
-A summary reject by an AE or SE solely based on technical grounds (e.g., paper is not strong enough, or it is of limited relevance to RA-L) is not appropriate: IEEE rules require that at least three persons concur in such decision.
+Editorial rejects are to be used mainly for incomplete or otherwise clearly unsuitable papers (see below the official IEEE policy for more details).
+An editorial reject by an AE or SE solely based on technical grounds (e.g., paper is not strong enough, or it is of limited relevance to RA-L) is not appropriate: IEEE rules require that at least three persons concur in such a decision.
 For these cases, the EiC and at least two members of the Editorial board have to consent.
 The recommended decision on such a paper should be “Unsuitable” (not “Reject"), and the decision should not be executed until a draft of the publication decision has been approved by the EiC.

-Summary rejects have to be argued carefully.
+Editorial rejections have to be argued carefully.
 A non-specific, boilerplate letter will cause frustration in the authors.
-In doubt, the paper should be sent for regular review.
+When in doubt, the paper should be sent for regular review.
 We expect that no more that 10-15% of submitted papers will be rejected without review.